-LBG has granted to the Directors of the Company (including former directors who have resigned in the year) a deed of indemnity through deed poll which constituted 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
+LBG has granted to the Directors of the Company, (including former directors who have resigned in the year), a deed of indemnity through deed poll which constituted 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
 The deed was in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of the Directors who joined the Board of the Company during the financial year.
 Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this contract of indemnity during that period of service.
-The indemnity remains in force for the duration of the Directors' period of office.
-The deed indemnifies the Directors to the maximum extent permitted by law.
-Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this contract of indemnity during that period of service.
+The office but who served on the Board of the Company at any time in the financial year had the benefit of this contract of indemnity during that period of service.